Killer Klowns from Outer Space: Plot

 Just outside the small town of Crescent Cove, Mike Tobacco and his girlfriend Debbie Stone are spending time at the local lovers' lane when they witness the arrival of a strange glowing object.
 Nearby, a farmer, perceiving it as Halley's Comet, ventures into the woods to find the impact site.
-He stumbles upon a circus tent-like structure, during which he is captured by clown-like extraterrestrials known as "Klowns".
+He eventually stumbles upon a circus tent-like structure, during which he is captured by clown-based extraterrestrials known as "Klowns".
 Arriving to investigate for themselves, Mike and Debbie enter the structure and discover a complex interior with bizarre rooms, eventually realizing that it is the object and a spaceship.
-They find the now-fleshless farmer encased in a cocoon made out of a cotton candy-like substance and are discovered by a Klown, which shoots popcorn at them from a bazooka-like weapon and then pursues them.
+They find the now-fleshless farmer encased in a cocoon made out of a cotton candy-like substance and are discovered by a Klown, which shoots popcorn at them from a bazooka-like weapon and then pursues them aided by other Klowns.

-Narrowly escaping to the local police station, they report the incident to Debbie’s ex-boyfriend Officer Dave Hansen and his curmudgeonly partner, Curtis Mooney.
-Mike takes Dave to the site of the ship, only to find it missing with a large crater left in its place, prompting Dave to apprehend Mike for his supposed tall tale.
-The duo then visit the lovers' lane, only to find it abandoned and one of the cars filled with the cocoon's substance, proving the Klowns' existence and Mike's innocence.
+Narrowly escaping to the local police station, they report the incident to Debbie’s ex-boyfriend Officer Dave Hanson and his curmudgeonly partner, Curtis Mooney.
+Mike takes Dave to the site of the ship, only to find it missing with a large crater left in its place, prompting Dave to apprehend him for his supposed tall tale.
+The duo then visit the lovers' lane to find it abandoned and one of the cars filled with the cocoon's substance, proving the Klowns' existence and Mike's innocence.
 All the while, the Klowns are seen encasing townspeople in more of their cocoons using toy-like rayguns.
 Several of them pull pranks and mock circus acts, which result in the deaths of several onlookers.

-Mike and Dave eventually witness a Klown using a form of shadow puppetry to shrink a crowd of people at a bus stop, then dump them into a bag filled with popcorn, which are later revealed to be its species' larval form.
-Back at the police station, another Klown arrives and Mooney attempts to incarcerate it, believing it to be a teenage prankster.
+Mike and Dave eventually witness a Klown using a form of shadow play to shrink a crowd of people at a bus stop, then dump them into a bag filled with popcorn, which are later revealed to be its species' larval form.
+Back at the police station, another Klown arrives and Mooney, believing it to be a delinquent, attempts to incarcerate it.
 Dave soon returns to the station and encounters the Klown using a deceased Mooney as a ventriloquist's dummy before shooting its fragile nose, which causes the Klown to spin around wildly and explode into confetti.